cloud-gov/cg-task-example/README.md

 ## Usage

-To run this app locally, use `npm start`.
+To run this app locally, use `npm install` and `npm start`.
 To deploy to cloud.gov, use the instructions below:

 ```bash
 ~$ cf push -f manifest.yml --health-check-type none --no-route